svenstaro/genact/README.md

 ## Running

-To see a list of all avilable options, you can run
+To see a list of all available options, you can run

     ./genact -h